 Immigration DNA Testing

-To find out more about immigration testing, contact Choice DNA today.
+If you have questions about DNA testing services, you’ve come to the right place.
+Our company offers the most reliable DNA testing services available anywhere.
+To find out more about immigration DNA testing, contact Choice DNA today at 800-219-4362.
 We’ll go over the entire process with you and will make it as painless as possible!

-When a family is told by the USCIS to get a DNA test done, it’s regarded as a key piece of evidence when it comes to their approval to be allowed to live in the country.
+When a family is told by the USCIS to get immigration DNA testing done, it’s regarded as a key piece of evidence when it comes to their approval to be allowed to live in the country.

 That’s why it’s important to have the testing done by a reputable laboratory.
-Our lab, DNA Diagnostic Center, is accredited by the AABB (formerly the American Association of Blood Banks) and holds international certifications from ACLASS Accreditation Services.
+DNA Diagnostic Center is accredited by the AABB (formerly the American Association of Blood Banks).

-If one or both of the parents is already a U.S. citizen and they want to bring a biological child into the country, a DNA test will also be required.
-Our AABB-certified laboratory will handle everything for you with ease.
+If one or both parents is already a U.S. citizen and they want to bring a biological child into the country, immigration DNA testing will also be required.